Sunak transgender jibe ‘totally legitimate’, says No10 amid backlash

 The mother of murdered transgender teenager Brianna Ghey was watching from the gallery when the Prime Minister made the remarks.

-Rishi Sunak has refused to apologise for making a transgender joke in the Commons while the mother of murdered teenager Brianna Ghey was watching from the gallery, as Number 10 called the jibe at Labour “totally legitimate”.
+Rishi Sunak has refused to apologise for making a transgender joke in the Commons in front of the mother of murdered teenager Brianna Ghey, as Number 10 called the jibe at Labour “totally legitimate”.

-In an attack at Prime Minister’s Questions aimed at Labour policy u-turns, Mr Sunak accused Sir Keir Starmer of having difficulty in “defining a woman”.
+The Prime Minister accused Sir Keir Starmer of having difficulty in “defining a woman” during an attack on Labour party U-turns, while Brianna’s mother watched from the Commons gallery.

 The remarks prompted an immediate backlash, but Downing Street doubled down on the comments and insisted the joke was not transphobic.